Digitalized-Energy-Systems/opfgym/README.md

 with reinforcement learning (RL) algorithms.
 All environments use the gymnasium interface. (exception: `env.render()` not implemented)

+Warning: The whole repository is work in progress.
+Feel free to use the environments as benchmarks for your research.
+However, the environments can be expected to change slightly in the next months.
+The release of version 1.0 is planned for about fall/winter 2024.

 ### Installation
 Clone the repository and run `pip install -e .` within some kind of virtual env.
 Tested for python 3.8 (newer version will probably not work).